UniversityofPortland/moodle-local_mahara/README.md

 > git clone git@github.com:fellowapeman/local-mahara.git {Moodle_Root}/local/mahara
 ```

-The remaining installation is taken care of by Moodle, by clicking on *Notifications*.
+The remaining installation is taken care of by Moodle by clicking on *Notifications*.

 ## Associated plugins